exadel-inc/esl/eslint-config/README.md

 npm install --save-dev @exadel/eslint-config-esl
 ```

-Ensure that you have the ESLint package of version 9.0.0 or higher, shared configuration distributed only as Flat ESLint config.
+Ensure that you have the ESLint package of version 9.0.0 or higher, shared configuration is distributed only as flat ESLint config.

 Once installed, the configuration needs to be added in eslint configuration file: